Studying Games Of Chess World Champions

 The founder and CEO of Chessmood GM Avetik presents 100(!) games in a very clear-cut and understandable way.

 Every game has a theme and some concrete knowledge for you to take away.
 If I only had to recommend ONE resource, this would be my take.
-The course is free for all Chessmood members (starting from $49/month).
+The course is free for all Chessmood members (starting from $79/month).
+If you click any of my affiliate links to ChessMood in this article, you’ll get 20% off on a monthly or yearly membership.

 The first videos are FREE of charge and thus you can start checking them out without risk.
 I am a big fan also because GM Avetik explains how you should work with the course.
 If you use your own brain while watching, you will take away so much more!